When Your Baby Won’t Stop Crying

 Choose some techniques for taking a “time out.”
 Strategies like counting to ten, going outside, taking deep breaths, putting your baby down and walking around the house for a minute, can all help you maintain a calm frame of mind.

 Find a mantra.
 A mantra is a sound, word, or phrase, often said over and over again, to provide comfort and inspiration.
-With a crying baby, you may find yourself talking out loud anyway, and a mantra can be helpful to provide perspective, comfort, and energy to keep going.
+With a crying baby, you may find yourself talking out loud anyway, and a mantra can help provide perspective, comfort, and energy to keep going.
 Some examples might be: “Just breathe,” “This is hard, but doable,” and “All will be well.”

 Exhaustion, rapidly shifting hormones, and a challenging child might make you feel frustrated, sad, or even depressed.
 If you find yourself feeling depressed, worthless, or resentful or indifferent towards your baby, don't try to wait it out.
 See: Postpartum Depression and the Baby Blues